-As we talked about with nasality, constriction is normally a symptom that the muscles in our larynx are not happy with one another.
+Constriction is a symptom telling us that the muscles in our larynx are not playing well together.
 What we might feel and experience:

-When we reference serious throat constriction, that is another issue altogether, Throat constriction is related to improper development and coordination of the closer and stretcher muscles.
-Unhealthy tiredness and soreness lasts and gets worse, not better, as you workout over a couple of weeks and months.
-Constriction sets in and we have a situation much like nasality where we get “stuck” in a pattern or feel that does not allow us to move, and beyond that, we don’t feel good when we sing!
+Throat constriction you should be aware of is related to improper development and coordination of the closer and stretcher muscles.
+You know you are experiencing unhealthy tiredness and soreness when it lasts and/or gets worse, not better, as you workout over a couple of weeks and months.
+That is constriction setting in showing that you have inadvertently become “stuck” in a pattern.
+In this state you don’t feel like you have the ability to change and you don’t feel good when singing!

 When this is the case, a knowledgeable vocal teacher will be able to diagnose the issue and prescribe certain exercises so that the muscles stop fighting.
-This might be that one needs to focus on a certain falsetto feel or one may need to start at the bottom and access a vigorous response from the closer muscle (arytenoid) that gives us what is called “chest voice”.
+The teacher may suggest you focus on a certain falsetto feel to isolate and exercise the stretcher muscle which is in charge of the “head voice.”
+Or you may need to start at the bottom and access a vigorous response from the closer muscle (arytenoid) that gives us what is called “chest voice.”
 Often, it is a bit of both.
-The stretcher muscle and closer muscle need to be isolated and worked in a healthy manner so that they are doing their jobs, not fighting one another.
-Then, as this occurs, the muscles can start to coordinate and learn how to be friends.
+The stretcher muscle and closer muscle need to be used in isolation in a healthy manner so that they are doing their respective jobs, not fighting one another.
+Then, as this becomes more habitual, the muscles can start to coordinate and learn how to be friends.
 When the muscles that adjust the vocal cords for pitch are playing nice, then throat constriction disappears.

 By the way, the absence of throat constriction is sometimes called an “open throat” but you don’t have to do anything to get your throat open – no excessive yawning or the like.
 Your throat is naturally open and free of constriction when the arytenoid and crico-thyroid muscle systems are functioning well.